F0903/mpv-rife/README.md

 The provided .gitignore file will ignore all other files by default, so you can pull new changes easily if needed.

 > **NOTE:**
-> With TensorRT enabled, the first launch of a media file with specific resolution and specific RIFE config will take a million years, but it will launch eventually!
+> With TensorRT enabled, the first initialization of RIFE with a specific resolution and RIFE config will take a while, but it will play eventually!

 ## Configuration (recommended)